 We lease certain facilities under long-term operating leases.
 Operating lease assets are included in operating lease right-of-use ("ROU") assets within other noncurrent assets and operating lease liabilities are included in other current liabilities and other noncurrent liabilities in our consolidated balance sheets.
-During the six months ended June 30, 2020, an operating lease commenced with a lease term of 10 years which is reflected in the information below.
 Our finance leases are not material to our consolidated financial statements and have been omitted from the information below.